 D200 - Second Time's A Charm

-Nikon's second attempt at a small semi-pro DSLR was a much greater success!
-Unlike the D100 this model is a unique and full metal chassis with great ergonomics and performance for a much lower price (£1,299 / $1,699).
-Twenty years on, people are still digging them up to play with its CCD sensor, and in my opinion it would make a great budget platform to learn on today.
+Nikon's second attempt at a small semi-pro DSLR was a massive success!
+Twenty years on, people are still digging them up to play with their CCD sensors, and in my opinion they make a great budget platform to learn photography on today.

 Key Specifiations